NASA Open Science Funding Opportunities

 HPOSS supports new work to advance and streamline the open sharing of scientific information.

-• This includes the development of innovative open-source tools, software, frameworks, data formats, and libraries that will have a significant impact on the SMD science community.
+• Proposals for the development of new technology to increase the accessibility, inclusivity, or reproducibility of SMD research.
+This includes open source tools, software, frameworks, data formats, or libraries that will have a significant impact to the SMD science community.

 • HPOSS is run on a yearly basis and has no fixed due dates.